AideTechBot/blogs-test/_posts/2016-04-14-welcome-to-jekyll-from-matt.markdown

 After that, you just put in markdown (.markdown)!
 If you're not familiar with Markdown, you can find a pretty awesome guide [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 In order to run our site, you'll need to have jekyll installed on your computer.
 That's a long ordeal, and I'm not going to lie I'm not particularly well-versed in explaining it to you.
-Instead, you can visit [this site](http://jekyllrb.com/docs/home) to see how it works, if you do fancy giving it a try (hint hint, you need to run `gem install ruby`, followed by `jekyll serve` in the directory you've cloned our repository).
+Instead, you can visit [this site](http://jekyllrb.com/docs/home) to see how it works, if you do fancy giving it a try (hint hint, you need to run `gem install jekyll`, followed by `jekyll serve` in the directory you've cloned our repository).

 Speaking of repository, you can find our repository [here](http://github.com/malsf21/blogs-test), where all of our code is stored (and where you can contribute)!
 You can also find our website with the latest stable code [here](http://matthewwang.me/shadblog).